Kobe Bryant’s untimely death brought to the forefront a great conversation about being a #girldad.

 Elle Duncan from ESPN Sports Center spoke about meeting Bryant when she was eight months pregnant.
-He congratulated her and when he found out she was having a girl, and he high-fived her and said, “Girls are the best!”
+He congratulated her; and when he found out she would have a girl, and he high-fived her and said, “Girls are the best!”

 Duncan said, “Four girls.
 Are you joking?
 What would you think?
 How would you feel?”

 Without hesitation, Bryant said, “I would have five more girls if I could.
 I’m a girl dad!”

 Beyond his basketball legacy, Bryant will live in memory for enthusiastically embracing his role as a #girldad.

 A healthy father-daughter relationship can give a daughter the self-confidence to deal with challenging issues.
 However, when fathers are not engaged, research shows that daughters struggle with abandonment issues, lack of self-esteem, feeling unworthy, and vulnerability to predators.

 Girls who grow up without a healthy father-daughter relationship are at greater risk for experiencing problems in school, abusing drugs and alcohol, and participating in risky sexual behavior.
 In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity.

 While some dads are quick to embrace having a daughter, others struggle with the father-daughter relationship.

 Here are some ways dads can embrace being a #girldad:

 It’s no secret that girls tend to be more verbal than boys.
 Instead of feeling annoyed with all the chatter, take time to listen to her thoughts, feelings and dreams.